Humanities Course Descriptions

 To understand the impact of the media on society and social movements, this class asks questions including: “How have different groups used the media – and other strategies – to expand their rights?”, “How does the media influence our understanding of others and of ourselves?”, and “How can the news be used to shape how we see the world?”
 First, students study the media’s role in shaping the early labor movement, beginning with the Industrial Revolution.
 We read Katherine Paterson’s novel Lyddie, and travel to Sturbridge Village and the Lowell Mills to learn about labor in the 1840s.
 Students work with primary sources to simulate a historic 1845 legislative hearing on the 10 hour workday and interview labor organizers to map out the contemporary labor movement in greater Boston.
 Next, students focus on the relationship between power and the media by studying propaganda in George Orwell’s classic allegory, Animal Farm, then translating their understanding of propaganda to a modern context by diving into the history of ‘fake news’ and training like professional fact checkers to vet claims they’ve seen on social media.
 Finally, students explore how the media has affected our understanding of class, race, and gender, reading texts such as S.E.
 Hinton's The Outsiders, Jerry Craft’s New Kid, All-American Boys by Jason Reynolds and Brendan Kiely, The House on Mango Street by Sandra Cisneros, and Beyond the Gender Binary by Alok Vaid-Menon.

-Division Two (Grade 8)
+Division Two (Grades 7 and 8)

 Constitution Nation